 Carol grew up in Manassas and attended Osbourn Park high school.
 After graduation, Carol started working and has not stopped since.
 She lives in King George with her husband and they have four grown children, some with children of their own.
 She cares very much for her family, and enjoys spending as much time as possible with them.
 One of her favorite pastimes is riding on her husband’s Harley Davidson, which is something she tries to do often.
 Her caring and pleasant attitude makes her a joy to work with.

 Larry has been a proud Virginia resident for his whole life.
 He was born in Fairfax, and graduated from Hayfield High School in Alexandria.
 Now living in Stafford, Larry performs a number of services around the county.
-He has been an employee of Hope Springs Marina for eighteen years, working security at our boat ramp and bottom painting boats as well.
+He has been an employee of Hope Springs Marina for over twenty years, working security at our boat ramp and bottom painting boats as well.
 If you come to the marina on weekends, chances are you’ll meet Larry at the entrance.
 The weather may be hot some days, and he may be out in the sun for hours on end, but he always has a smile on his face and will treat everyone with kindness and respect.
-Larry also works security at our local Best Buy, making sure all electronic sales run smoothly and without any problems.
+Larry also works as a school security officer in Northern Virginia.
 When he is not out working his hardest, Larry enjoys boxing and boating; on the water is one of Larry’s favorite places to be.
 His fun loving and caring personality makes him a joy to work with.

 Tanner was born and raised in Stafford County, Virginia.
 He has been with Hope Springs Marina since 2017, starting as a summer job in high school helping customers on the docks.
 After a few years on the docks, Tanner began training as a Forklift Operator and has been safely transporting boats in and out of the water ever since.
 When Tanner is not busy on the Forklifts or making repairs to the docks, you can find him on the water, cruising around Aquia Creek.